sgaunet/kubetrainer-docs/README.md

 * ...

-This project is tested under Linux for the moment.
+This project is tested under Linux and macOS (Docker Desktop).

 * You have to install docker
 * and [kind](https://kind.sigs.k8s.io/)
 * and [task](https://taskfile.dev/)

+## Platform Notes

+- **Linux:** All tutorials work with direct localhost access
+- **Mac/Windows (Docker Desktop):** Tutorials work as documented.
+The Ingress tutorial (04-INGRESS) requires `kubectl port-forward` for access due to Docker Desktop's VM networking

 Done ?